 Since no two persons are exactly alike, the time you need to row 100 meters will differ from other rowers.
 For experienced rowers, their best 100m row time will be within the range of 13-15 seconds.
 Average rowers will take anything from 15 to 30 seconds to do 100m, and it’s not surprising for beginners to take longer!

 I remember what I thought when I was new to this sport.
 Rowing seemed so complicated yet so precise that I couldn’t stop watching.
-I was hooked from the very start, but I didn’t start off with amazing row times, that’s for certain!
+I was hooked from the very start, but I didn’t start off with amazing row times ( read how to improve 2000 meter times ), that’s for certain!

 Indoor rowing machines are frequently referred to as the erg, which is short for ergometer or the device that tracks your distance, time, and strokes per minute, or SPM.